 \subsubsection{Ward identities: the general case}

-We have proved that under the neutrality condition~\eqref{eq:neutrality} the free-field correlation functions satisfy Ward identities, encoding the symmetries of the model.
-We now show that such identities remain valid under the general neutrality condition~\eqref{eq:neutrality_gen} and provided that the correlation functions are well-defined: \begin{theorem} Assume the neutrality condition~\eqref{eq:neutrality_gen} to hold, and that the corresponding integral~\eqref{eq:dot_fat} is absolutely convergent.
-Then for $z,z_1,\cdots,z_n$ distinct and any exponent of $\g$ $d=s-1$ the limits as $\eps\to0$ of Equations~\eqref{eq:W_correl_gen} and~\eqref{eq:Wdesc_correl} exist and are such that
+We have just shown that under the weaker neutrality condition~\eqref{eq:neutrality} the free-field correlation functions satisfy Ward identities, encoding the symmetries of the model.
+We extend this result to the general neutrality condition~\eqref{eq:neutrality_gen}: \begin{theorem} Assume the neutrality condition~\eqref{eq:neutrality_gen} to hold, and that the corresponding integral~\eqref{eq:dot_fat} is absolutely convergent.
+Then for $z,z_1,\cdots,z_n$ distinct and any spin $s$ of $\g$ the limits as $\eps\to0$ of Equations~\eqref{eq:W_correl_gen} and~\eqref{eq:Wdesc_correl} exist and are such that